 Once the plants start blooming, you have to remove the cover so the bees can do their job of pollinating the squash and zucchini.
 But by the time I need to remove the cover, I have already started some more seeds.

 By doing this, I can usually manage to have squash and zucchini most of the gardening season.
 This technique can be applied to most crops.

 Natural & Organic Insecticides as a Last Resort

-As a last resort, there are a few organic insecticides that can be used.
+As a last resort, there are a few organic insecticides that can be used as natural pest control.
 My first choice would be neem oil.
-It serves double duty because it can also be used as a fungicide.
+It serves double duty in the garden because it can also be used as a fungicide.
 From the research I have done it seems to be fairly safe, but please do your own research before using anything in your garden.

 If you choose to use diatomaceous earth, please wear a mask when applying it as it can cause the same cuts in your lungs if you inhale it.
 For more information on using diatomaceous earth, check out this article from Mother Earth news.

 Pyrethrum is supposed to be good at controlling most beetles while Bt (short for Bacillus Thuringiensis) is great for controlling caterpillars.
 There are many other organic pest control options on the market now as well as some homemade sprays that you can mix up from natural ingredients such as garlic, cayenne pepper, and citrus oils.
 A quick Google search will yield many recipes you can try.

 Before using any of these insecticides in your garden, I highly recommend thoroughly researching them and only using them when absolutely necessary.